What is a bladder biopsy?

 - lower back pain

-You’ll have some imaging tests, such as an X-ray or CT scan, before the procedure.
-These tests will help your doctor determine if there’s a growth on your bladder.
+These symptoms can be caused by other things, such as an infection.
+A biopsy is done if your doctor strongly suspects cancer or finds cancer through other, less invasive, tests.
+You’ll have tests of your urine and some imaging tests, such as an X-ray or CT scan, before the procedure.
+These tests will help your doctor determine if there are cancer cells in your urine or a growth on your bladder.
 The scans cannot tell if the growth is cancerous.
 That can only be determined when your biopsy sample is reviewed in a laboratory.

 All medical procedures that involve removing tissue put you at risk for bleeding and infection.
 A bladder biopsy is no different.

 After your bladder biopsy, you may have blood or blood clots in your urine.
 This typically lasts for two or three days following the procedure.
 Drinking plenty of fluids will help flush these out.

-Before your biopsy, your doctor will perform a medical history and physical examination.
-During this time, inform your doctor of any medicines you are taking, including OTC drugs, prescription medications, and supplements.
+Before your biopsy, your doctor will take your medical history and do a physical examination.
+During this time, inform your doctor of any medicines you’re taking, including OTC drugs, prescription medications, and supplements.

 Your doctor may instruct you to avoid liquids for a certain amount of time before your procedure.
 Be sure to follow these instructions and any others your doctor gives you.

 When you arrive for your biopsy, you’ll change into a hospital gown.
 Your doctor will also ask you to urinate before the procedure.

 The procedure typically lasts about 15 to 30 minutes.
 You can have the biopsy in your doctor’s office or a hospital.

 First, you’ll be seated in a special chair that puts you in a reclined position.
 Your doctor will clean and numb your urethra using a topical painkiller, or a numbing cream.

 During the procedure, your doctor will use a cystoscope.
 This is a small tube with a camera that’s inserted into your urethra.
 In men, the urethra is at the tip of the penis.
 In women, it’s located just above the vaginal opening.